-Parliament: Monsoon Session begins, Opposition demands discussion on Agnipath and inflation
+Monsoon Session: Both Houses adjourned for the day amid Opposition protests

-Lok Sabha Speaker Om Birla urged MPs to hold a meaningful discussion in the House.
+The development came after the Rajya Sabha, too, was adjourned for the day following Opposition’s demands to hold discussions on the Agnipath scheme and inflation among other matters on the first day of the Monsoon Session of Parliament.

-The Monsoon Session of Parliament began at 11 am on Monday with Opposition parties demanding discussions on several matters.
+In the Rajya Sabha, the Opposition members demanded that Prime Minister Narendra Modi come to the House and reply to the matters concerned, according to The Hindu.

-Ahead of the session, Congress MP Deepender Singh Hooda gave notice of suspension of business to discuss Agnipath short-term armed forces recruitment scheme, while Communist Party of India (Marxist) legislator Elamaram Kareem sought discussions on price rise and imposition of 5% Goods and Services Tax on essential items, reported ANI.
+Ahead of the session, which began at 11 am, Congress MP Deepender Singh Hooda gave notice of suspension of business to discuss the Agnipath armed forces short-term recruitment scheme.
+Communist Party of India (Marxist) legislator Elamaram Kareem sought discussions on rising prices and the imposition of 5% Goods and Services Tax on essential items, reported ANI.

-The Congress had said it would raise the matters of inflation, rise in fuel prices, Agnipath scheme, unemployment and the “attack on the country’s federal structure” in the House.
+The Congress had said it would raise the matters of inflation, the rise in fuel prices, Agnipath scheme, unemployment and the “attack on the country’s federal structure” in the House.

 Meanwhile, Lok Sabha Speaker Om Birla urged MPs to hold a meaningful discussion in the House.